stallman-j/stallman-j.github.io/about-me.md

 ## Espanish

-- Diana Uribe's [La Historia del Mundo](https://podcasts.apple.com/us/podcast/la-historia-del-mundo/id998521277) is a delightfully woven series.
-She talks clearly and at a storytelling pace, and keeps coming back to her main thread of argument.
+- Diana Uribe's [La Historia del Mundo](https://podcasts.apple.com/us/podcast/la-historia-del-mundo/id998521277).
+Uribe is a delightful storyteller.
 Also a great resource if you're a little rusty on your Spanish and want something interesting that you can get some passive time listening to without getting too lost.

 ## Francais